 Introduction:

 In 2012, Lisbon suffered one of the most important administrative changes in its history.
 Their administrative boundaries changed from 54 units before 2012 to the current 24 parishes.
 This transformation combined adjoining parishes, alleviating the over-dimensioned administrative positions, and creating some new parishes result of the 1998 Lisbon World Exposition.
-Portugal completed a national census in 2011, and the results of this census were an important reference data for the Lisbon parish reform.
+Portugal completed a national census in 2011, and the result of this census was an important reference data for the Lisbon parish reform.
 Portugal completed a new census in 2021, and ten years have passed since the Lisbon parish reform.
 This research looks at a data-driven approach to reformulate Lisbon's parish boundaries.
-As well as the regionalization and clustering analysis basic on the data from two census data.

-(Seixas & Rosa do Egipto, 2017)
+As well as the regionalization and clustering analysis regarding on the data from two census data.Regarding the administrative division of Lisbon, in the two census data we can see that the metadata unit in the data is the subsection.
+The subsections form a higher unit section, and the parish unit is made up of several sections.
+All Lisbon parishes form the Lisbon city level unit.
+Lisbon's administrative reform process, The reports prepared by the scientific team were presented and publicly discussed in November 2010, in a session organized and promoted by the Municipal Assembly.
+The reconfiguration of the administrative design of the Parishes, bringing them closer either to the contemporary identity configurations of the city, or to its number of inhabitants, or to a scale of critical mass that is more equitable and in line with the needs of empowerment of efficient and effective proximity urban governments - these, therefore, going from a number of 53 to 24 (Seixas & Rosa do Egipto, 2017).
+We will use the subsection data to be the unit as the basis for analysis of clustering regionalization, etc., for the ultimate purpose of Reformulating Lisbon parishes.

-In both censuses, we can find data on building status, housing status, household structure, demographic information, educational information and employment status, each of which is broken down into a number of different indicators These indicators are multidimensional and have far-reaching implications for parish reform in Lisbon.
-In previous studies, principal component analysis (PCA) has been combined with cluster analysis (CA) as a common data-driven regionalization framework for exploring important information from multidimensional raw data(Granato et al., 2018; Gu et al., 2016; Penkova, 2017; Thorpe et al., 2016), which can be used to identify multidimensional indicators with similar characteristics and their resulting impacts (Genga et al., 2012; Hearty & Gibney, 2008).
-Specifically, PCA is a useful dimensionality reduction technique that identifies key variables by analyzing the correlation of indicators in each principal component (PC).CA is used to investigate similar data with similar variables and questions.
-And usually these studies are limited to substances that are highly mobile geographically, such as air quality analysis (Wu et al., 2019), temperatures (Carvalho et al., 2016), precipitation regimes (Darand & Mansouri Daneshvar, 2014).
-In this study we will look at population as a material of mobility as well, building a regionalized analysis model based on the use of PCA and CA.
+In both censuses, we can find data on building status, housing status, household structure, demographic information, educational information and employment status, each of which is broken down into a number of different indicators.
+These indicators are multidimensional and have far-reaching implications for parish reform in Lisbon.
+In previous studies, principal component analysis (PCA) has been combined with cluster analysis (CA) as a common data-driven regionalization framework for exploring important information from multidimensional raw data(Granato et al., 2018; Gu et al., 2016; Penkova, 2017; Thorpe et al., 2016) which can be used to identify multidimensional indicators with similar characteristics and their resulting impacts (Genga et al., 2012; Hearty & Gibney, 2008).
+Specifically, PCA is a useful dimensionality reduction technique that identifies key variables by analyzing the correlation of indicators in each principal component (PC).
+CA is used to investigate similar data with similar variables and questions.
+Usually, these studies are limited to the geographical research of air quality analysis (Wu et al., 2019), temperatures (Carvalho et al., 2016), rainfall regimes (Darand & Mansouri Daneshvar, 2014).
+In this study, we will also consider the census results as high-dimensional self-similarity data and build a regionalized analysis model based on the use of PCA and CA.